11 Stress Management Activities That Work

 Signs of Stress

-“Stress is the body’s automatic physical reaction to events that require behavioral adjustments,” Dr. Komondoros says.
-“It’s important to remember if your body’s stress response continues for too long it can cause health problems, due to its effects on the cardiovascular system, immune system and nervous system.”
+“Stress is the body’s automatic physical reaction to events in our environment that require behavioral adjustments,” Dr. Komondoros says.
+“It’s important to remember if your body’s stress response continues for too long it can cause health problems, due to its effects on the cardiovascular, immune and nervous system.”

 - Headaches, muscle tension, neck or back pain

 - Upset stomach, loss of appetite or overeating